 Guns are now the third leading cause of death for children in this country.
 Over 80 percent of teens who commit suicide with a gun used one that belonged to someone in their home.
 Anyone who reasonably knows a child might access a firearm without permission, loaded or not, is criminally liable for where that firearm is taken, brandished, or how it is used.
 This includes all school facilities or activities, events, and public places.
 More Information about gun safety and the safe storage of firearms can be found at https://oag.ca.gov/firearms/tips.
-[EC 48986, 49392; PC 25100]
+Those responsible for access to a firearm could lose the right to own a firearm for 10 years, face fines, imprisonment, and civil liability.
+When there is a threat of a homicide, school staff shall notify law enforcement.
+[EC 48980, 48986, 49390, 49391, 49392; PC 25000-25140]